 Single stockholders with significant holdings or relatively small groups of stockholders have the power to influence matters requiring the approval of stockholders.
-Approximately 11.7% of our outstanding shares of common stock are owned by The Principals Cornerstone Fund Pty Ltd, an Australian company, which holds shares on trust for our directors, Messrs Denver, Hanley and Dr. Adam.
+Approximately 10.4% of our outstanding shares of common stock are owned by The Principals Cornerstone Fund Pty Ltd, an Australian company, which holds shares on trust for our directors, Messrs Denver, Hanley and Dr. Adam.
 These directors also hold shares directly and through other vehicles.
-In addition, a company called PFM Cornerstone Limited, an Australian company, of which Messrs Denver, Hanley and Dr. Adam are directors, holds approximately 7.6% of our shares.
-Mr. Andrew Jane is one of our directors and a director of CM Capital Investments Pty Ltd which holds approximately 11.2% of our shares.
+In addition, a company called PFM Cornerstone Limited, an Australian company, of which Messrs Denver, Hanley and Dr. Adam are directors, holds approximately 6.5% of our shares.
+Mr. Andrew Jane is one of our directors and a director of CM Capital Investments Pty Ltd which holds approximately 10.2% of our shares.
 As directors, these individuals have the power to influence significantly all matters requiring the approval of our stockholders, including the election of directors and the approval of other significant resolutions, and their interests may conflict with those of the other stockholders.
 In addition, control of a significant amount of our common stock by insiders could adversely affect the market price of shares.
-Based on the latest Amendment to Schedule 13G filed on January 25, 2012, Johnson and Johnson Development Corporation (a venture capital wholly owned subsidiary of Johnson & Johnson) beneficially held 14,915,400 shares in the Company as at December 31, 2011 which represents approximately 9.4% of the Company's shares.
-For details of our substantial stockholders and the interests of our directors, refer to "Item 12 - Security Ownership of Certain beneficial Owners and Management and Related Stockholder Matters".
+Johnson and Johnson Development Corporation ceased to hold shares in the Company during the course of the year ended December 31, 2012.
+For details of our substantial stockholders and the interests of our directors, refer to "Item 12 - Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters".